Characterization of the Pareto social choice correspondence: Characterization with

 \section{Characterization with $m =3$}

-When there are more than two alternatives, the properties of Theorem 1, Pareto and tops-in, are \textit{not} sufficient to characterize the Pareto correspondence.
+When there are more than two alternatives, the properties of Theorem 1, namely Pareto and tops-in, are \textit{not} sufficient to characterize the Pareto correspondence.

-\textbf{Example 3.} \ For $m \geq 3$, $G (u) =T (u)$ is distinct from $G_{P} (u)$ but satisfies Pareto and tops-in (as well as anonymity and neutrality).
+\textbf{Example 3.} \ For $m\geq 3$, $G(u)=T(u)$ is distinct from $G_{P}(u)$ but satisfies Pareto and tops-in (as well as anonymity and neutrality).

-Note that $T (u)$ fails the following balancedness condition (Kelly and Qi 2018).
+Note that $T(u)$ fails the following balancedness condition (Kelly and Qi 2019).

-We say profile $v$ is \textbf{constructed from profile }$u$\textbf{\ by transposition pair} $(\mathbf{x} ,\mathbf{y})$\textbf{\ via individuals }$i$ \textbf{\ and }$j$ if at $u$, $x$ is immediately above $y$ for $i$ and $y$ is immediately above $x$ for $j$, and profile $v$ is just the same as $u$ except that alternatives $x$ and $y$ are transposed for both $i$ and $j$.
-A social choice correspondence $G$ will be called \textbf{balanced} if, for all $x$, $y$, $u$, $v$, $i$, and $j$, whenever profile $v$ is constructed from $u$ by transposition pair $(x ,y)$ via individuals $i$ and $j$, then $G (v) =G (u)$.
+We say profile $v$ is \textbf{constructed from profile }$u$\textbf{\ by transposition pair} $(\mathbf{x},\mathbf{y})$\textbf{\ via individuals }$i$ \textbf{\ and }$j$ if at $u$, $x$ is immediately above $y$ for $i$ and $y$ is immediately above $x$ for $j$, and profile $v$ is just the same as $u$ except that alternatives $x$ and $y$ are transposed for $i$ and for $j$.
+A social choice correspondence $G$ will be called \textbf{balanced} if, for all $x$, $y$, $u$, $v$, $i$, and $j$, whenever profile $v$ is constructed from $u$ by transposition pair $(x,y)$ via individuals $i$ and $j$, then $ G(v)=G(u)$.
+The constant rule $G(u)=X$, the Pareto correspondence, Borda's rule, and the Copeland correspondence all satisfy balancedness, but $T$ and the plurality correspondence do not.
+In (Kelly and Qi, 2019) it is observed:

-The Pareto correspondence, Borda's rule, and the Copeland rule all satisfy balancedness, but $T$ and plurality rule do not.
+\begin{quotation} [Balancedness] is a natural equity condition that simultaneously incorporates some equal treatment for individuals short of anonymity, some equal treatment of alternatives short of neutrality, and some equal treatment of position of alternatives in orderings (for example, raising $x$ just above $y$ in the bottom two ranks for individual $j$ exactly offsets lowering $x$ just below $y$ in the top two ranks for $i$). \end{quotation}

-We now show that, for three alternatives, incorporating balancedness forces $ G =G_{P}$.
+We now show that, for three alternatives, incorporating balancedness with tops-in and the Pareto condition forces $G=G_{P}$.

-\textbf{Theorem 2}. \ For $m =3$ and $n \geq 2$, let $G :L (X)^{N} \rightarrow 2^{X}\backslash \{\varnothing \}$ be a social choice correspondence satisfying all of:
+\textbf{Theorem 2}. \ For $m=3$ and $n\geq 2$, let $G:L(X)^{N}\rightarrow 2^{X}\backslash \{\varnothing \}$ be a social choice correspondence satisfying all of:

 \qquad 1. \ The Pareto condition;

 \qquad 2. \ Tops-in;

 \qquad 3. \ Balancedness; then $G =G_{P}$, the Pareto correspondence.